The value of mentoring for mentors, mentees and businesses

 Mentoring is important because it provides individuals with the opportunity to develop and become more competent in their current roles as well as preparing them for career growth opportunities in the future.

-Mentoring programs also help organisations to encourage budding talents.
-Employees develop a notion that their company values their contribution, encouraging them to contribute more and support the organisation’s growth.
+Mentoring programmes also help businesses to encourage budding talents.
+Employees develop a notion that their company values their contribution, encouraging them to contribute more and support the business’s growth.

 How does a mentoring programme benefit a business?